troyvassalotti/troyv.dev/README.md

 ### Creating Pages

-Top-level pages - `dir/index.njk` pages - take Front Matter to declare the title, description, and `<body>` class.
+Top-level pages - `dir/index.html` pages - take Front Matter to declare the title, description, and `<body>` class.
 All pages serve as their own components through the use of Nunjucks extends and variables.

-Pick a layout to extend by placing `{% extends 'layouts/your-layout.njk' %}` right under the front matter.
+Pick a layout to extend by placing `{% extends 'layouts/your-layout.html' %}` right under the front matter.

 To set the HTML content of the page, place the structure inside a `{% block %}`.
-If the layout being extended is `base.njk` then it's `{% block content %}{% endblock %}`.
-If it's `page.njk` then use `{% block main %}{% endblock %}`.
+If the layout being extended is `base.html` then it's `{% block content %}{% endblock %}`.
+If it's `page.html` then use `{% block main %}{% endblock %}`.

 Pages get their own critical CSS by setting a variable in the file.
 This is done as follows: